joaovictor01/city-car-management_challenge/README.md

 I made a Insomnia collection that can be imported on Insomnia to test the API, just needing to adjust the `ids` and set the JWT token, since it expires.

+(The `.env` is included to make the testing easier since is a test project)

 ## Installation

 Install `docker` and `docker-compose`